 I am a guest editor for the Computer Speech and Language journal (Elsevier - 2013-2014).

-I am also a reviewer for the IEEE Trans. on Audio, Speech and Language Processing Journal, the IEEE Signal Processing Letters, the Speech Communication Journal, the Computer Speech and Language Journal, the Digital Signal Processing Journal, the Cognitive Computation Journal, the EURASIP Journal on Audio, Speech and Music Processing, the International Journal of Speech Technology, the Journal of Ambient Intelligence and Smart Environments, Computers in Biology and Medecine, Transactions on Accessible Computing, as well as the ICASSP, Interspeech and EUSIPCO conferences.
+I am also a reviewer for the IEEE Trans. on Audio, Speech and Language Processing Journal, the IEEE Signal Processing Letters, the Journal of the Acoustical Society of America, the Speech Communication Journal, the Computer Speech and Language Journal, the Digital Signal Processing Journal, the Cognitive Computation Journal, the EURASIP Journal on Audio, Speech and Music Processing, the International Journal of Speech Technology, the Journal of Ambient Intelligence and Smart Environments, IEEE Transactions on Information Technology in BioMedicine, Computers in Biology and Medecine, Transactions on Accessible Computing, as well as the ICASSP, Interspeech, EUSIPCO, ASRU, Speech Synthesis Workshop and NOLISP conferences.

 I am a scientific expert for the evaluation of projects for the European Commission.